froggestspirit/PicoGBS/README.md

 Features:
 - Play GBS files in stereo, through pins 27 and 28
-- Tracks play for a default of 90 seconds (can be changed in gbs_player.c)
+- Tracks play for a default of 90 seconds (can be changed in gbs_player.c), then fade out
 - Tracks that do not loop, and end, attempt to detect this, and start the next song after 4 seconds

 Known Bugs: